THE SAN JUAN RIVER

-The San Juan River: This lovely river slowly makes its way out of the San Juan Mountains in southern Colorado and crosses the Four Corners region before it flow into Lake Powell.
+This lovely river slowly makes its way out of the San Juan Mountains in southern Colorado, and crosses the Four Corners region before flowing into Lake Powell.
 She was the focus of settlement for the Anasazi Indians for hundreds of years.
-They farmed along her banks and left abundant remains of their civilization in the form of chips of stone and pottery, ancient homes and ceremonial rooms, and pictures carved into the walls of the canyons or painted on the roofs of overhanging rock shelters.
+They farmed along her banks and left abundant remains of their civilization in the form of chips of stone & pottery, ancient homes and ceremonial rooms, and pictures carved into the walls of the canyons or painted on the roofs of overhanging rock shelters.
 Some of the finest rock art in the southwest can be seen just steps from the river’s edge, on sheer rock faces covered with ancient stories in stone.

-River runners need to allow at least 3 or more days running the 26-mile stretch between Bluff and Mexican Hat, and more still to take advantage of the variety of hiking.
-The 57-mile section of river between Mexican Hat and Clay Hills Crossing requires at least 5 or more days, and when combining both sections, it is best to allow for at least 7 or more days.
-We have found that running from Sand Island to Clay Hills is best as a 9-day
+River runners need to allow at least 3 days running the 27-mile stretch between Sand Island and Mexican Hat, and more still to take advantage of the variety of hiking.
+The 57-mile section of river between Mexican Hat and Clay Hills Crossing requires at least 5 days, and when combining both sections, it is best to allow for at least 7 days.
+We have found that running from Sand Island to Clay Hills is best as a 9-day trip.

-This 26-mile stretch of the San Juan River is rich in petroglyphs, pictographs, ruins and artifacts as well as remnants of early pioneer settlers.
+This 27-mile stretch of the San Juan River is rich in petroglyphs, pictographs, ruins, and artifacts, as well as remnants of early pioneer settlers.
 One could spend days exploring the first 8 miles of this trip.
 This section also contains the bulk of the Class II rapids on the San Juan.
-The Sand Island put-in is a few miles south of the town of Bluff, Utah on Highway 191.
+The Sand Island put-in is a few miles south of the town of Bluff, Utah, on Highway 191.
 Allow a minimum of 3 days to reach the take-out at Mexican Hat, which is also on Highway 191.

 Mexican Hat to Clay Hills

-Guided trip: (Still requires planning, experience and equipment that we often expensive trips for travelers we will get just about all you will need; a crew that know the river all too well, directs the route, times, information, places and so much more.)
+Guided Trip – This still requires planning, experience, and equipment that is often expensive trips for travelers.
+But, we will bring just about all you will need; a crew that knows the river well, directs the route, times, information, places, and so much more.